-Japan is a country that loves celebrations and in the course of one year in Japan, there are certainly no shortage of events and festivals.
-There are some events that are more popular and famous than others though, so read on to see which ones you shouldn’t miss out on.
+Japan is a country that loves celebrations and in the course of one year in Japan, there is certainly no shortage of events and festivals.
+Read on to find out about some of our favorites!

 Coming of Age Day (成人式, Seijin shiki) – a national holiday where youth celebrate officially becoming adults at the age of 20.